ManticoreGamesInc/platform-documentation/docs/index.md

 !!! info "Contributions Welcome"
     Just click on the :fa-edit: icon on the top right of any page.

-All the contents are under the [ToDo] license.
-Credits are due to the [Godot] documentation and [Material] themes for inspiration.

 For contribution details, check out [here](https://github.com/ManticoreGamesInc/Documentation).

 ## Organization of the Documentation